 Payment Timing: Can your organization absorb the financial impact in the timeframe it is expected?

-The PMPM cost presented in the Therapy Impact Model represent a 12-month distribution of the total cost over the payer population.
 Financial planning should include an assessment of incurring a claim at various points in the budget year.
 A payer incurring a claim for a curative treatment in March may have the ability to make operational adjustments to still meet the calendar financial plan whereas that is less likely for a payer incurring a claim in November.

 Performance Uncertainty: Does your organization wish to include performance requirements for the therapy?

-As noted earlier, real world efficacy and durability are expected to be uncertain for a number of these therapies at the time of initial regulatory approval and market launch.
+Real world efficacy and durability are expected to be uncertain for a number of these therapies at the time of initial regulatory approval and market launch.
 Performance guarantees between payers and developers can help address concerns of performance related to efficacy and durability and assist in patient access to medicines.

 Some payers may request developers to address the risk of product performance failure with some type of performance guarantee.
 Other payers may feel a performance guarantee is unnecessary given their confidence in the product results from clinical trials and current market performance.
 The FoCUS outlined precision financing solutions for durable and curative therapies may or may not include a construct for product performance.
 Other solutions presented by FoCUS directly address performance risk without a financing solution.